-The answer will undoubtedly be yes as nobody wants to produce a faulty batch of PCBs.
+The answer will undoubtedly be yes, as nobody wants to produce a faulty batch of PCBs.
 One way to ensure the accuracy of your PCB design and function is to run DFM or DFA check.
-Most of the professional PCB assemblers offer DFM test for validation and meeting standard guidelines.
+Most of the professional PCB assemblers offer DFM tests for validation and meet standard guidelines.

 A DFM check ensures that you can identify the errors in your PCB design in the initial stage so that you can eliminate costly mistakes and assembly delays.
-DFM is a comprehensive test which detects faulty footprint of the electronic components.
+DFM is a comprehensive test that detects the faulty footprint of electronic components.

 By identifying the issues before the assembly process, DFM allows you to rectify your mistakes before you send them for assembly.

-The test also reveals any unnecessary, missing and potential problematic issues.
-These include inaccurate spacing between components, footprint corroboration, component to component spacing, component to edge spacing, first pin indication, component polarity, cathode mark for the diode and so on.
+The test also reveals any unnecessary, missing, and potentially problematic issues.
+These include inaccurate spacing between components, footprint corroboration, component to component spacing, component to edge spacing, first pin indication, component polarity, cathode mark for the diode, and so on.

 Another mistake that many designers make is to assign very little space between the components.
-A DFM check can effectively find out such mistakes and help in creating a functional and quality batch of PCBs which don’t malfunction or result in shorts.
+A DFM check can effectively detect such errors and help create a functional and quality batch of PCBs that don’t malfunction or result in shorts.

-You may want to carry out DFM by experienced engineers who are aware of the industry standards and have a keen eye for details.
-Most of the time you will not need to worry about DFM, as your PCB assembler is likely to conduct it when you hand out your design.
+You may want to carry out DFM by experienced engineers aware of the industry standards and have a keen eye for details.
+Most of the time, you will not need to worry about DFM, as your PCB assembler is likely to conduct it when you hand out your design.

-PCB assembly process is all about placing the different components on the board. , or you can also source them on your own.
-No matter which option you choose, it is imperative to inspect the quality of the components you are going to use to assemble the PCB.
+PCB assembly process is all about placing the different components on the board.
+Or you can also source them on your own.
+No matter which option you choose, it is imperative to inspect the details to assemble the PCB.

 A professional PCB assembler will have their quality control department responsible for evaluating the incoming materials.
-The engineers will make a thorough inspection to ensure that the components are functional and can be used on your PCB without any glitches.
+The engineers will thoroughly inspect to ensure that the components are functional and used on your PCB without any glitches.

-The different aspects of quality control inspection include date code verification, material operational testing, and other tests to make sure the components are in perfect working order.
-Inspection of materials enables engineers to use only quality components which results in extended shelf-life of your PCBs.
+The different aspects of quality control inspection include date code verification, material operational testing, and other tests to ensure the components are in perfect working order.
+Review of materials enables engineers to use only quality components, which results in extended shelf-life of your PCBs.

 Some of the aspects checked by engineers for incoming materials are-